Japan will finally open up to independent travellers on 11 October

 British Airways has suspended flights from Heathrow to Tokyo for over two years, but Japan Airlines has daily departures between London and the Japanese capital.

+BA will resume a daily link to Haneda airport in the Japanese capital on 13 November 2022.

-Also on 11 October, the Japanese government will launch a nationwide travel discount programme aimed mainly at stimulating domestic holidaymakers.
+Also on 11 October, the day restrictions ease, the Japanese government will launch a nationwide travel discount programme aimed mainly at stimulating domestic holidaymakers.
 It offers a subsidy of up to 11,000 yen (£68) per person for a one-night stay.

 Register for free to continue reading